Andereoo/TkinterWeb/docs/source/dom.rst

 How-To
 --------

-To manipulate the Document Object Model, use the :attr:`HtmlFrame.document` property of your :class:`HtmlFrame` or :class:`HtmlLabel` widget (new since version 3.25).
+To manipulate the Document Object Model, use the :attr:`~tkinterweb.HtmlFrame.document` property of your :class:`HtmlFrame` or :class:`HtmlLabel` widget (new since version 3.25).
 For example, to create a heading with blue text inside of an element with the id "container", one can use the following:

 >>> yourhtmlframe = tkinterweb.HtmlFrame(root)
 >>> yourhtmlframe.load_html("<div id='container'><p>Test</p></div>")